PoisotLab/ms_metaweb_transfer/manuscript.md

 metaweb.
 These can be multiplied, to produced one matrix of real values.
-Because the entries in $\hat{\mathcal{l}}$ and $\hat{\mathcal{r}}$ are in the same space where $\mathcal{L}$ and $\mathcal{R}$ were originally predicted, it follows that the threshold $\rho$ estimated for the European metaweb also applies.
+Because the entries in $\hat{\mathcal{l}}$ and $\hat{\mathcal{r}}$ are in the same space where $\mathcal{L}$ and $\mathcal{R}$ were originally predicted, it follows that the *"inference?"* threshold $\rho$ estimated for the European metaweb also applies.
 We use this information to produce one random Canadian metaweb, $N =
 \hat{\mathcal{L}}$$\hat{\mathcal{R}}' \ge \rho$ [@fig:subspaces].